The algebraic difference of two random Cantor sets: The Larsson family: Introduction

 \section{Introduction}

-{}Algebraic differences of Cantor sets occur naturally in the context of the dynamical behavior of diffeomorphisms.
-From these studies a conjecture by Palis and Takens (\cite{PT}) originated, relating the size of the arithmetic difference to the Hausdorff dimensions of the two Cantor sets $C_1$ and $C_2$: if
+Algebraic differences of Cantor sets occur naturally in the context of the dynamical behavior of diffeomorphisms.
+From these studies originated a conjecture by Palis and Takens \cite{PT}, relating the size of the arithmetic difference